liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 ### Creating Methods to Encapsulate Properties

-Now that you've created your action methods needed to create guestbooks and entries, you'll need a way to save your data.
+Now that you've created the action methods needed to create guestbooks and entries, you'll need a way to save your data.
 This is essential because the entry bean is request scoped, meaning that once its request is finished, the bean is deleted from the server.
 Whatever data was requested must be saved, so